CheatCod/obsidian-notes/CS 246/Week 7 - polymorphism/Object slicing & polymorphism.md

 The same object is behaving differently based on the type of the pointer used to access it.

-To make a `Comic` behaave like a Comic regardless of the type of pointer used to refer to it?
+To make a `Comic` behave like a Comic regardless of the type of pointer used to refer to it?

 # `virtual, override`